flintlang/flint/docs/language_guide.md

 The following details the language, it's unique features, and provides an overview of all the features currently implemented.

-Flint's language design was influenced by Swift, if you are familiar with that language you should find the common language features similar.
+Flint's language design was influenced by Swift, if you are familiar with that language you should find the common features similar.

 - **Setup**
   - [Installation](#installation)